LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * parse sample parent data into format that can be used to get initial columns and values for sample lineage EditableGrid
   * add new "Lineage Details" tab to the sample edit via grid display
   * persist updated sample parents on finish/save from EditableGrid
+  * refactor EntityParentTypeSelectors out of EntityInsertPanel.tsx for reuse

 #### versionn 2.66.0
 *Release*: 23 August 2021